Proudly sponsored by Functional Plant Biology

 3. Application Procedure

 2. Each application shall consist of a one-page statement describing the merits of the applicant’s work, a full CV (including date of birth and employment history), and copies of each of the published papers forming the basis of the application.
 It shall also include a summary limited to 100 words that can be used as a citation at the Award ceremony.
-All of the above application materials should be submitted as electronic files.
+Career breaks should be specified within the application (in terms of nature and length of the break).
+All of the above application materials should be submitted as a single electronic file.

 3. The Secretary of the Society only will maintain a register of applications.
 Thus those assessing applications will not know whether they have originated as nominations or direct applications.